 Avast’s Android and iOS apps are similarly intuitive.
 However, I don’t like how the anti-theft features aren’t available on the Avast One plans.

 Avast vs. Norton: Customer Support

-In my tests, I always connected with a live or phone chat agent instantly.
-The agents were always super helpful, and they never had any difficulty solving the issues I raised with them — even if they were more technical issues.
+In my tests, I always connected with a phone chat agent instantly, but getting in touch with a live chat agent was a little more difficult.
+That said, the agents were always super helpful, and they never had any difficulty solving the issues I raised with them — even if they were more technical issues.
 They consistently offered actionable steps on what I needed to do to resolve my issues.

 Avast has live chat, email, and phone support.
 It also has a community forum and a Knowledge Base on its website that can answer most of your basic questions.